AlexJubs/Predict-pi-using-a-random-number-generator/README.md

 # Predict-pi-using-a-random-number-generator
-A small python Project to estimate the value of pi using a random number generator
+A go script to estimate the value of pi using a random number generator

 The results: